Maneet Chauhan: Books

-She wrote her first cookbook, Flavors of My World: A Culinary Tour Through 25 Countries, published by Favorite Recipes Press, an imprint of Nashville-based Southwestern Publishing Group.
-She conducted a 21-city bus tour across the U.S. to promote the book and was noted as one of the Cookbooks of the Year.
+She wrote her first cookbook, Flavors of My World: A Culinary Tour Through 25 Countries, published by Favorite Recipes Press.

-Her other book (electronic, publisher: Alta Editions), authored with Katy Sparks, Alex Raij, Rita Sodi and Kathleen Squires, called The Journey, won the award from International Association of Culinary Professionals 2014.
+Her second book, authored with Katy Sparks, Alex Raij, Rita Sodi and Kathleen Squires, was called The Journey.
 Her most recent cookbook Chaat, co-authored with Jody Eddy, was released in October 2020 and includes over eighty Indian recipes with a focus on street food and local cuisine.

 Restaurant

 Chauhan opened her first restaurant in Nashville, Tennessee.
 It is called "Chauhan Ale and Masala House".
 The restaurant, which accommodates 150, opened in August 2014.

-Charity work

-Maneet Chauhan has participated in fundraisers to benefit underprivileged children in India and the typhoon relief efforts in the Philippines.